nthivin/ctf_winpeas/guide.md

 # Guide

-Before you move to the exploit, make sure you allow the ports 8080 and 443 in your firewall.
+Before you move to the exploit, make sure you allow the ports 8080 and 443 in the firewall of your attacker machine.

 1 - On your */home/[user]/* of your attacker machine, do :